-Congratulations on making the decision to start your law office.
+Congratulations on making the decision to start your law practice.
 This is a very exciting decision which, done properly and with care, will establish the basis for long term success.
 Planning for success includes a thoughtful analysis of what services you are qualified to provide, where you will provide those services, how you will market your services, how you will deliver your services, how you will charge and bill for your services, and how you will finance your dream until your work translates to income.
 In planning for success you also need to implement best practices for operations and management.
-LOMAP will help you set the foundation by providing this start-up kit, consulting services upon request, access to reference materials, and referrals to experts in mission critical areas of operation.
+LOMAP will help you set the foundation by providing this law practice start-up kit, consulting services upon request, access to reference materials, and referrals to experts in mission critical areas of operation.

 Begin with these top 5 considerations when starting a new law practice and then visit specific topics of interest, available to the left:

 Do I Need Malpractice Insurance?

 Professional malpractice insurance is not required for attorneys who are licensed and practice in the Commonwealth of Massachusetts.
 However, it is highly recommended to mitigate the cost of a malpractice insurance claim.